ph-ph/ph-ph.github.io/content/posts/what-is-this-blog.md

 draft: true
 ---

-I plan to use this blog as a random collection of reports about my side projects and things that I learned or looked into along the way.
+I plan to use this blog as a random collection of reports about my side projects and things that I learned or looked into along the way.<!--more-->

 I haven't posted publicly on the Internet for like 10 years (not counting twice-a-year-on-average posts on Facebook and Instagram).
 I didn't feel like I had to, really.
 But more recently I came to the conclusion that having a blog of sorts might be useful for several reasons.